-From the beginning we’ve been working closely with the Cooperative Enterprise Hub for advice and training.
+Broke Spoke was founded in June 2012.
+From the beginning the founders have been working closely with the Cooperative Enterprise Hub for advice and training.
 Thanks to their assistance and support, Broken Spoke became a fully fledged not-for-profit Industrial and Provident Society Multistakeholder Co-operative in December 2012.
 (Phew, that’s a mouthful…)

 On 10 October 2016, we updated our registration in line with the current legislation and were then called a ‘registered society under the Co-operative and Community Benefit Societies Act 2014’. (…not sure if that made it easier?)

 In 2017 we decided that the Community Benefit Society model is actually a better fit with the purpose and objectives of Broken Spoke.
 On 12 February 2018 we registered the amendment of our rules and thereby transitioned to being a Community Benefit Society, still registered under the Co-operative and Community Benefit Societies Act 2014.
 We are also still dedicated to adhering to the co-operative principles and are based on the values of self-help, self-responsibility, democracy, equality, equity, and solidarity.

 - Economic participation by members

 - Autonomy and independence

 - Concern for community